microsoft/Dynamics365Commerce.ScaleUnit/README.md

 This repo contains code samples, templates, and tools that are required to extend or customize existing Commerce functionality, samples are published into different repos in GitHub based on the Commerce extension components.
 This topic applies to Dynamics 365 commerce application version 10.0.16 or greater.
 For earlier version refer this [doc](https://docs.microsoft.com/en-us/dynamics365/commerce/dev-itpro/retail-sdk/retail-sdk-overview).

-## Commerce.ScaleUnit repo:
+## Dynamics365Commerce.ScaleUnit repo:

 This repo contains the sample code for how to customize the Commerce runtime (CRT), Headless Commerce APIs and channel database.

 The samples in the repo are organized by Dynamics 365 Commerce application release, each branch in the repo points to an application release of Dynamics 365 Commerce, use the right release branch based on your go-live version.

 Note: The repo contains only samples, so its not required to clone this repo.